richardslab/EyeArt_Streamline/README.md

 3) Generate a data file that can safely be input into REDCap (`Eyenuk Reports/Results_CSV/EyenukAnalysisResults_YYYMMDD_HHhMMmSSs-REDCap.csv`).

+> Note: throughout `eyeart_streamline.py`, there are several checkpoints that print information to the screen to ensure everything is functioning as expected.
+Each checkpoint is preceded by a `### Sanity check X` comment.

 ## Getting started

 1. Download [Anaconda Distribution](https://www.anaconda.com/download/success) for Windows.